Joel Penny: Playing career

-Penny is a Kincumber Colts junior on the Central Coast.
+Penny was a Kincumber Colts junior on the Central Coast and by far the tallest member of his family.
+He turned down a lucrative modelling contract after being described as "The male model from Dudley" to pursue his dual rugby league and beach tennis careers.

-Penny made his first grade debut for the now defunct Northern Eagles.
+Penny made his first grade debut for the Northern Eagles joint venture, playing 6 NRL games.
 In 2002, Penny joined South Sydney and played 2 games for the club.
-In 2006, Penny moved to England and played for Halifax.
-Penny then moved from National League One rivals Doncaster Lakers after their financial troubles.
-Penny played for the Widnes Vikings in National League One.
+In 2005, Penny moved to England and played for Whitehaven, where they lost in the grand final promotion match v Castledord.
+In 2006, penny switched clubs to Halifax.
+Penny then moved from National League One rivals Doncaster Lakers after their financial troubles, Penny played for the Widnes Vikings in National League One.
 Penny was a revelation with Widnes, and in 2007 scoring six tries in just seven games.
 Penny also was a member of the victorious Central Coast over 30s Touch Football team at the 2020 State Cup.
+Penny's blossoming beach tennis representative career was cut short by the 2020 covid pandemic, after reaching the world titles in teracinta Italy.